 Fourth District Court of Appeals Ruling Reminds Practitioners of Need for Rules Clarification

 The appeal of a probate court decision can be tricky.
 The appellate process is full of land mines, and the probate court appellate procedure is no exception.
-One of the most common issues that needs to be immediately addressed by the practitioner is to determine whether the appeal is premature.
+One of the most common issues that need to be immediately addressed by the practitioner is to determine whether the appeal is premature.
 This question can be very challenging in the probate context because the administration of an estate and/or trust is a series of events that can be viewed as both temporal and final at the same time.

 What Probate Court Orders Can Be Appealed?